All Episodes

 If you just tell me what that is, I'll be glad to consider it.

-What am I giving you you just don't like Apple fanboys.
+You just don't like Apple fanboys.

-You think they've been brainwashed, and you think they just love Apple just because it's Apple and they won't be open to anything else because for whatever reasons their minds have been poisoned.
+You think they've been brainwashed, and you think they just love Apple just because it's Apple, and they won't be open to anything else because for whatever reasons, their minds have been poisoned.

 Apple's really not the best.